 SO WHO SHOULD YOUR PENSION BE WITH?
 USE OUR INTERACTIVE CHARTS BELOW TO COMPARE THE MARKET TO SEE HOW EACH IRISH FUND MANAGER HAS PERFORMED OVER THE LAST 20 YEARS.

-For further information use the quick enquiry form here
+For further information contact Philip Doyle or use the quick enquiry form here

 If the financial turmoil since 2008 has served up anything useful to the Irish public, it has been the resultant remarkable increase in financial literacy amongst the general population.

 The average taxi driver now knows the Irish sovereign 10-year bond rate and its significance, and is nowadays cautious if not downright sceptical when it comes to financial investment products.

 What is remarkable however, is that if you ask the same Joe Punter how his own private pension is performing, you will invariably be met with a blank stare – for few people seem to have knowledge of well their pension pot is doing, how much they are paying in management fees/allocation rates and whether they are ‘backing the right horse’ with their hard-earned savings.

 For many people it seems that once they cross the rubicon and start a pension, it’s ‘job done’ and they pay no heed to examining same subsequently until it’s too late.

 What is more remarkable is that there are many custodians/trustees of company pension schemes (be they defined contribution or defined benefit) who have not sought an independent performance review of their funds – notwithstanding it may affect sometimes hundreds of people in their schemes.

 So how is your pension doing?